-WBEZ brings you unbiased news and information.
+WBEZ brings you fact-based news and information.
 Sign up for our newsletters to stay up to date on the stories that matter.“

 Illinois anti-smoking advocates are savoring the likely passage of a smoking ban across Cook County.

 Cook County restaurant-goers may have only another 60 days to enjoy a smoke over dinner.

 A ban on smoking in restaraunts and bars sailed through the county’s health committee Monday.
 It’s likely to pass the full council tomorrow.

 The proposal comes on the heels of a general ban on smoking in Chicago.

 Joel Africk’s with the American Lung Association.
 He says anti-smoking efforts in Illinois are gaining momentum.

 ""It’s been estimated that 40 percent of the U.S. population now lives in smoke-free communities,"" he says. ""So it’s no longer a matter of novelty.
 In fact, it’s something that people are finding themselves very comfortable with.""

 Smoking rights and business groups didn’t put up much of a fight over the county-wide ban.